Mustapha Swinga: YouTube and social media

 On 4 November 2022, he released a video resulted from a collaboration with Moroccan historian Nabil Mouline, about Moroccan-Algerian relations and the History of Morocco.
 The video was livestreamed to an audience at the historical site of Chellah, Rabat.
 On YouTube, the video was a great success, reaching 2,1 million views.
-It's expected to be the first in a series of videos.
+It was expected to be the first in a series of videos.